LMUK-RADONC-PHYS-RES/transformer_target_localization/README.md

     Then execute `python main_infer_TransMorph.py` in the terminal to run TransMorph-PS models on the validation set (or testing set by changing `inference`).
     * Set `inferece='validation'` and `model_name='Bspline'` in `config.py`.
 Then execute `python main_infer_Bspline.py`
     to run Bspline on the dataset specified in `inference`.
 Change `Bspline` to `NoReg` or `InterObserver` to run these models instead.
 * The weights of the models, metrics, plots, etc. will be saved under `transformer_target_localization/results`.
+For the pre-trained TransMorph we provided the trained weights under `results/training/TransMorph2D/2023-09-14-07:20:12`.

 ## Publication
 If you use this code in a scientific publication, please cite our paper: